Selous Basin, Southern Tanzania

 Msolwa quarry with good exposer of sand limestone overlain by Shale

-Thereafter, delegates will have the opportunity to admire the gorgeous scenery of the Uluguru mountain chains of the Mozambique Orogenic Belt when driving to Morogoro town.
+Thereafter, delegates will have the opportunity to appreciate the gorgeous scenery of the Uluguru mountain chains of the Mozambique Orogenic Belt when driving to Morogoro town.

 Further, at Kilengezi village the delegates will observe good exposure of Permian to Triassic tillites which indicates the occurrence of glacial period during that time.

-Later, the delegates will drive back to Morogoro town for a night stay at the foot of the Uluguru Mountain in Nashera Hotel.
+Later, the delegates will drive back to Morogoro town for a night stay at the foot of the Uluguru Mountain at Nashera Hotel.

 DAY 2: 1st MARCH, 2025 - MOROGORO TO SELOUS BASIN VIA KISAKI TOWN

-Along the way Delegates will make a stop at Changa village, and delegates will observe good-quality white marble at an abandoned marble mine.
+Along the way Delegates will make a Stop at Kivuma village in Mkuyuni ward, the delegates will observe good-quality white marble at Guandui mine.

 Delegates will stop at Chamanyani Hill (Msonge Village) to view the First glimpse of the Selous basin as approaching from the North.
-While driving down to the basin the delegates will view the Basement to Karoo sediment contact on the road cut.
-The Selous Basin which is underplayed by Karoo sediments is known by the presence of potential elements for hydrocarbon exploration.
+Down to the basin, the delegates will observe the synrift Karoo sediments overlying the Basement.

 The outcrops seen: Metamorphosed dolomitic marbles observed in abandoned mine at Changa Village.
 The marbles are extensively distributed and well exposed in this area.

-Further, at Kilengezi village the delegates will observe good exposure of Permian to Triassic tillites which indicates the occurrence of a glacial period during that time and marks the syrift sediments of the basin.
+Further down to the Basin at Kilengezi village, the delegates will observe the Permian to Triassic tillites which is an indication of the glacial event during that time and mark of the syn-rift deposits

 Tillites exposed at Kilengezi village consisting of unsorted large boulders of basement (marble, gneiss and quartzite), sub rounded to rounded pebbles and cobbles deposited by melting glacial and then transported and deposited by river formed after melting of ice.

-Then delegates will drive to Sable Mountain Lodge in the Kisaki area for the night stay.
+Then delegates will have lunch at Kilegezi tilites exposure for 30 minutes and then drive to Sable Mountain Lodge at Kisaki for the night stay.

 Karoo outcrops, Olive greenish grey shale exposed at Fuga hill and Kidahi area